pyINLA exposes two exponential families:

 Response Values

-Response variable \(\pmb{y}\) must be strictly positive (\(y_i > 0\)). pyINLA will raise PyINLAError if any response value is zero or negative.
+For exponential, the response variable \(\pmb{y}\) must be strictly positive (\(y_i > 0\)). pyINLA raises PyINLAError if any response value is zero or negative.

 Specification